semrush/intergalactic/website/docs2/components/widget-empty/widget-empty.md

 - A text message specifying that there is no data based on the user's request.
 - An optional button to help remedy the situation.

-@table-caption Nothing found message examples
+Table: Nothing found message examples

 | Large widget        | Medium widget      | Text     |
 | ------------------- | ------------------ | -------- |